 The Varanashi Story

-This is the story of Varanashi Organic Farms.
-Owned by the Varanshi family for over 400 years, this embellished tradition began in 16th Century with the wiseman ( Jyotishi ) a favorite of the rulers of Kodagu Kingdom at the time, who gifted with large land in Moodambailu Area .
-The current land boundary of Varanashi Organic Farms is about 100 Acres over two properties, with 7 irrigation ponds and also a river and a riverlet adjoining one of the properties.
+Varanashi Organic Farms currently extend for about 100 Acres over two properties, with seven irrigation ponds, as well as a river and a riverlet adjoining one of the properties.
 Crop plantations are maintained within the natural vegetation of the area, and 60% of the farms is still untouched forest.
-Crops like Arecanut, Coconut, Cocoa, Nutmeg, Banana, Black Pepper, Jackfruit etc are grown in a multi story system.
-In addition different types of vegetables, fruits, flowers are also grown.
-Rice is cultivated organically for our own consumption during the rainy season.
+Crops like Arecanut, Coconut, Cocoa, Nutmeg, Banana, Black Pepper, Jackfruit etc. are grown in a multi-story system.
+In addition, different types of vegetables, fruits, flowers are also grown.
+Rice is organically cultivated during the rainy season for sale and our own consumption.

 How did we go Organic?

-In 1981, the farm was a low level chemically managed farm.
-With the intention of increasing the yield of the land, it was converted into a high level chemical farm.
-An unforeseen consequence of this transition was an increase in occurrences of disease and pest infestation, with no substantial increase in profitability.
+In 1981, the farm was a low-level, chemically managed farm.
+With the intention of increasing the yield of the land, it was converted into a high-level chemical farm.
+An unforeseen consequence of this transition was an increase in the occurrence of disease and pest infestation, with no substantial increase in profitability.
 In 1991, a complete migration was made to organic methods of farming.
 Slowly and steadily, the subsequent years saw progress, with increased yield and profitability.